microsoft/MTC_IPaaSWorkshop/04-order-processor-la.md

     ![Process Orders Collection](./media/ex4/la2_op_test3.png)

-8) Integrate the Logic App with APIM
+8) Integrate the Logic App with APIM.

+    a) Begin by cloning the existing Orders API.
+You could also choose to implement the new process order API as a it own first order API.
+This highlights a philosophical choice when structuring you APIs, you can either group only REST verbs under the same API.